-If there were no smallest action value, light could be packaged into arbitrarily small that the hardware of the eye is in principle able to do so.
-The faintest stars that can be Ref.
-16 seen at night produce a light intensity of about $0.6 \text{ nW/m}^2$ .
+At which intensities does light cease to behave as a continuous wave?
+Human eyesight does not allow us to consciously distinguish single photons, although experiments show that the hardware of the eye is in principle able to do so.
+The faintest stars that can be seen at night produce a light intensity of about 0.6 nW/m2.
 Since the pupil of the eye is small, and we are not able to see individual photons, photons must have energies smaller than 100 aJ.
 Brumberg and Vavilov's experiment yields an upper limit of around 20 aJ.